rustyeddy/rustyeddy.com/content/notes/advice-for-future-programmers.md

 You learn something almost _everywhere_, if you pay attention.

-## Get Real Experience

-It is absolutely critical that your software get into the hands of _real users_ that provide _real feedback_ of your work.
-You need to take these inputs prioritize them, determine which features can reasonably implemented, develop and deliver.

 ### Fix Open Source Bugs

-There are great Open Source projects and there a zillions of bugs to be fixed, that would make the world a better place if they are fixed.
+One of the best things you can do to get your career started (or rejuvinated) is working on real problems with modern technology.
+There is no better place than a good Open Source project to get that experience.

-Go find one, mesh with the community, fix it, submit it, go through reviews, modify your changes, live through a commit to master.
+Go find a good one, mesh with the community, fix some bugs and get humbled a few times:

 You will have done several things: